 Neck & Shoulder Pain

 Most neck pain is due to strain and spasm of the neck muscles.
-Your neck is flexible and supports the weight of your head, therefore it is vulnerable to injuries and conditions that can cause pain, stiffness and restrict motion.
-In many cases, it’s due to poor posture, poor sleeping habits, overuse or by injury, from a fall, contact sports, or whiplash.
+Your neck is flexible and supports the weight of your head, therefore it is vulnerable to injuries and conditions that can cause pain, stiffness, and restrict motion.
+In many cases, it’s due to poor posture, poor sleeping habits, overuse or by injury, contact sports, or whiplash.
 Arthritis or injury to the neck can result in a pinched nerve.
 When this is the cause of the neck pain, the pain may extend down the shoulder and arm.
-To delve into the most common complaints related to the neck, check the menu bellow.
+To delve into the most common complaints related to the neck, check the menu below:

 - Cervical radiculopathy